openintents/shoppinglist/ShoppingList/readme.txt

 ---------------------------------------------------------
 release 1.4
-date: ?
+date: 2011-08-02
-- support for per-store prices
 - support for Tablets - Android 3.0 (patch by Temp)
+- support for the ActionBar (Android 3.0)
+- optionally switch main list to edit mode (activate in advanced settings by turning off "Use Pick Items dialog")
+- basic support for tracking per-store prices (activate in advanced settings)
+- calculate subtotal by priority (activate in advanced settings)
+- fix various issues
+- tweak performance

 ---------------------------------------------------------
 release 1.3.1